fbpx

 You plot the projects on a grid that compares those two factors.
 That instantly shows you which ones you should focus on first based on how important they are and the resources they need.

-A few good things about using project prioritization matrix – it takes out personal bias since everyone’s looking at projects the same structured way.
+You can use a prioritization matrix for few good things– it takes out personal bias since everyone’s looking at projects the same structured way.

 You also get the most value by starting with projects that are super helpful but don’t require as much work.
 And the visual design makes it easy to communicate priorities throughout your whole team.